ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 By default Zokrates proofs include their inputs.
 It does no good to know there are five mines around a spot unless you actually know which spot it is (and you can't just match it to your request, because then the prover could use different values and not tell you about it).
 However, we need to keep the map a secret, while providing it to Zokrates.
 The solution is to use a `private` parameter, one that is *not* revealed by the proof.

 This opens another venue for abuse.
-The prover could use the correct coordinates, but create a map with any any number of mines around the location, and possibly at the location itself.
+The prover could use the correct coordinates, but create a map with any number of mines around the location, and possibly at the location itself.
 To prevent this abuse, we make the zero knowledge proof include the hash of the map, which is the game identifier.

 ```
    return (hashMap(map),